 - a.
-All examinations (regularly scheduled, make-up, and those with accommodations) will be proctored with a faculty member(s) present. - b.
-If a student has a question or experiences a technology issue during the examination, it is the responsibility of the student to bring any technical issues immediately to the proctor's attention. - c.
-Students may have the following items during the examination: - 1.
-The laptop or tablet utilized for Examplify[®] access and testing. - 2.
+All exams/quizzes (regularly scheduled, make-up, and those with accommodations) will be proctored with a faculty member(s) present. - b.
+If a student has a question or experiences a technology issue during the examination/quiz, it is the responsibility of the student to bring any technical issues immediately to the proctor's attention. - c.
+Cell phones and smart watches must be turned off and placed facing up, on the desk/table in front of the student's laptop/tablet.
+If the phone or watch makes a sound or illuminates during the exam/quiz, the exam/quiz must be submitted immediately with the student earning the resulting exam/quiz score. - d.
+Students may have the following items during the examination/quiz: - 1.
+The laptop or tablet utilized for Examplify® access and testing. - 2.
 A blank sheet of paper provided by the faculty. - 3.
 A pen or pencil. - 4.
-A calculator may be provided. - d.
-After completing the exam: - 1.
-The student should remain seated and raise their hand. - 2.
-Faculty will verify "green screen" on the Examplify[®] platform. - 3.
-The student will then upload their examination. - 4.
-Students may choose to quietly remain seated or leave the classroom.
-However, students will not be permitted to retrieve belongings until after the exam time is completed.
+Calculators will be available upon request. - e.
+After completing the exam/quiz: - 1.
+The student will upload their examination/quiz. - 2.
+The student should remain seated and raise their hand. - 3.
+Faculty will verify that upload of the exam/quiz was completed on the Examplify® platform. - 4.
+Students will quietly remain seated or be permitted to leave the classroom per the faculty proctor's discretion.
+Students will not be permitted to retrieve belongings including the device used for testing (laptop/tablet) or return to the classroom until after the exam/quiz time has ended.